 - Show an understanding of the changing demands of the profession and of the teacher’s role and responsibilities.

-5.3.3 The School of Education is looking for:
+5.3.3 The Institute of Education is looking for:

 - Suitability for a career in teaching;